-- Jogging with at least one other person is the best measure you can take to remain safe.
+- Jogging with at least one other person is a measure that can help you remain safe.

-- It is always safest to run during daylight hours.
+- It is safer to run during the daylight hours.

-- Keep to busy areas and be aware of your surroundings.
-Look around periodically so potential assailants know that you are aware of what is going on around you.
+- Stay in busy areas and be aware of your surroundings.
+Look around periodically to show you are aware of what is going on around you.